 Deuteronomy’s role in the Bible

-Deuteronomy reviews the Pentateuch and foreshadows the rest of the Old Testament‘s story.
+Deuteronomy reviews the Torah and foreshadows the rest of the Old Testament‘s story.
 In Deuteronomy, Moses reminds the people of God’s actions in the past:

 - His promises to Abraham in Genesis